 This is a diagrammatic representation of the continuum of assessment and intervention in Durham from universal services through to child protection arrangements.

-3. Child Protection Policy for (add name of school)
+3. Child Protection Policy for King Street Primary School

 This policy applies to all staff, governors and volunteers working in school.
 There are six main elements to the policy: